 The Australian Curriculum requires students to develop information and communication (ICT) capabilities, skills as critical and creative thinkers, as well as developing ethical behaviour and personal and social capability.
 At GSG the Technology Programme aims to develop these skills in students, alongside deep understandings in key learning areas.

-At the commemcement of the year, Year Six students are provided with a Windows mobile device for use that year.
+At the commencement of the year, Year Six students are provided with a touch-enabled Windows device for use that year.
 This is funded by the School, and after a trial period where the device stays at the School, students will be able to take the device home with them each day.
 The school has selected the Microsoft Surface device, ensuring it is capable of meeting all educational requirements both in the classroom and at home.
 Teachers in Year Six are well equipped to deliver an engaging experience for our students using the Surface.

 Our agreement outlines the terms and conditions students must follow as part of the programme.
 Please review our Technology Programme Agreement.
 You may also wish to refer to the school's Acceptable Use of Information and Communication Technology (ICT) Policy.
 Contact the School on 9844 0300 for more information.